All Products

 Certificate types

-ESA supports free and custom certificates.
-The system automatically issues and renews free certificates from trusted certification authorities (CAs), such as Let's Encrypt; With custom certificates, you can upload your own enterprise certificates, such as those from GlobalSign, for branding and compliance.
-You need to manage the renewal of custom certificates.
+ESA supports both free and custom certificates.
+Free certificates are automatically issued and renewed by trusted certification authorities (CAs) such as Let's Encrypt, making them ideal for quickly enabling HTTPS encryption.
+Custom certificates allow you to upload your own enterprise certificates, such as those issued by GlobalSign, to meet branding or compliance requirements.
+You are responsible for managing the validity and renewal of custom certificates.

-• If your business is a small or medium-sized enterprise (SME) site or a personal blog with a single exact-match domain name, request a free certificate.
+• If you have a small-to-medium enterprise website or a personal blog that uses a single exact-match domain name, we recommend that you apply for a free certificate.

-• If you need a certificate from a more trusted certification authority, or if you already have a domain name certificate, upload a custom certificate.
+• If you need a certificate from a specific certification authority (CA) or already have one, upload a custom certificate.

 Let's Encrypt free certificate